Meet Jeff Rasley, Fellow Global Debaucherer

 What other countries rank at the top of your list, and why?

 Palau, because it is the best place I know of to combine diving, kayaking, hiking, and camping.
-The diving is spectacular, and you can kayak solo, or in a group, from island to island camping out and then safely exploring the islands on foot.
+The diving is spectacular, you can kayak solo, or in a group, from island to island camping out.
+Then, you can safely explore the islands on foot.

 Any parting advice for active and aspiring travelers?

 Keep an open mind.
 Life should be an adventure and an opportunity to learn from other cultures.
-And, it is even more meaningful and feels better when you get involved with people different from you to engage in mutual sharing.
+It’s more meaningful and feels better when you get involved with people different from you to engage in mutual sharing.